-(5) Evaluation Process.
-Priority Applications, which shall include those Applications believed likely to be competitive, will undergo a program review for compliance with submission requirements and selection criteria, as applicable.
-In general, Application reviews by the Department shall be prioritized conducted based upon the likelihood that an Application will be competitive for an award based upon the region, set-aside, self score, received date, or other ranking factors.
+- (4) Withdrawal of Application.
+An Applicant may withdraw an Application prior to or after receiving an award of funding by submitting to the Department written notice of the withdrawal. - (5) Evaluation Process.
+Applications believed likely to be competitive will undergo a program review for compliance with submission requirements and selection criteria, as applicable.
+In general, Application reviews by the Department shall be conducted based upon the likelihood that an Application will be competitive for an award based upon the region, set-aside, self score, received date, or other ranking factors.
 Thus, non-competitive or lower scoring Applications may never be reviewed.
-The Director of Multifamily Finance will identify those Applications that will receive a full program review based upon a reasonable assessment of each Application's priority and its relative position to other Applications, but no Application with a competitive ranking shall be skipped or otherwise overlooked.
+The Director of Multifamily Finance will identify those Applications that will receive a full program review based upon a reasonable assessment of each Application and its relative position to other Applications, but no Application with a competitive ranking shall be skipped or otherwise overlooked.
 This initial assessment may be a high level assessment, not a full assessment.
-Applications deemed to be priority Applications may change from time to time.
 The Real Estate Analysis division shall underwrite Applications that received a full program review and remain competitive to determine financial feasibility and an appropriate funding amount.
 In making this determination, the Department will use §11.302 of this chapter (relating to Underwriting Rules and Guidelines) and §13.6 of this title (relating to Multifamily Direct Loan Rule).
 The Department may have an external party perform all or part of the underwriting evaluation and components thereof to the extent it determines appropriate.
 The expense of any external underwriting shall be paid by the Applicant prior to the commencement of the aforementioned evaluation pursuant to §11.901(5) of this chapter (relating to Fee Schedule, Appeals and other Provisions).
 Applications will undergo a previous participation review in accordance with Chapter 1, Subchapter C of this title (relating to Previous Participation) and a Development Site may be evaluated by the Department or its agents through a physical site inspection or site visit, (which may include neighboring areas), independent of or concurrent with a site visit that may be performed in conjunction with §11.101(a)(3) (relating to Neighborhood Risk Factors).
 The Department will, from time to time during the review process, publish an application log which shall include the self-score and any scoring adjustments made by staff.
 The posting of such scores on the application log may trigger appeal rights and corresponding deadlines pursuant to Tex.
 Gov't.
 Code §2306.6715 and §11.902 of this chapter (relating to Appeals Process); in such cases the corresponding deadlines are based on the date on which the log is posted to the Department's website.
-The Department may also provide a courtesy scoring notice reflecting such score to the Applicant- which will also trigger appeal rights and corresponding deadlines pursuant to Tex.
+The Department may also provide a scoring notice reflecting such score to the Applicant which will also trigger appeal rights and corresponding deadlines pursuant to Tex.

 Gov't.
 Code §2306.6715 and §11.902 of this chapter (relating to Appeals Process).